Back to Blog

 4. Billing and subscription management

-This is the highest legal-risk area for B2B SaaS.
+This is the highest legal-risk area for in-scope SaaS.
 If a disabled employee of your customer cannot upgrade their subscription, downgrade before renewal, or access an invoice, you are blocking a commercial transaction.

 Specific patterns to fix: